ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/example_data.md

 Example data is included with Virtual Rainforest to provide an introduction to the file formats and configuration.
 Using this data is described in the [usage](./usage.md) documentation and this page describes the structure and contents of the example data folder.

-It is probably useful to install the `vr_example` directory to a location of your choice when reading these notes:
+It might be useful to install the `vr_example` directory to a location of your choice when reading these notes, using the command shown below, but the contents of the key files are also linked on this page.

 ```shell
 vr_run --install-example /location/path/